danielfcollier/py-umik-base-app/docs/UMIK-1.md

 ### Phase 2: Application Startup (Filter Design & Caching)

-This happens once, every time your `noise_monitor` app starts.
+This happens once, every time your `umik-base-app` app starts.

 1.  **Check for Cache:** Your `HardwareCalibrator` class first looks for a pre-computed filter file (e.g., `py_umik/hardware/calibrator/fir_filter_taps.npy`).
 2.  **Load from Cache (Fast Path):** If the cache file exists, the calibrator loads the filter coefficients directly from it, skipping the expensive design step.
 This makes your application start almost instantly on subsequent runs.
 3.  **Design Filter (First Run):** If no cache is found, the `HardwareCalibrator` performs these steps:
     * It reads the frequencies and gain values from your calibration `.txt` file.
     * It uses this data to design a digital **FIR (Finite Impulse Response) filter** using `scipy.signal.firwin2`.
 This filter is mathematically designed to apply the *exact inverse* of your microphone's unique frequency response.
-The default number of coefficients ("taps") is often set high (e.g., 1023) for accuracy.
+The default number of coefficients ("taps") is often set high (e.g., 1024) for accuracy.
     * It saves the resulting filter coefficients (the "taps") to the cache file for future runs.

 ### Phase 3: Real-Time Correction (Continuous Loop)